HAPPY NEW YEAR? 2019

-Even though the civil calendar we presently use (the Gregorian), contains 365 days (366 this year), it otherwise has little cyclical bearing on celestial events.
+Even though the civil calendar we presently use (the Gregorian), contains 365 days, it otherwise has little cyclical bearing on celestial events.
 Nevertheless, it begins today, January 1.

 Ancient calendars were originally based on such celestial events, primarily the time it takes planet Earth to travel around the Sun.
 Yet within that cycle was an earlier calendar—smaller cycles regarding the time it takes the Moon to travel around the Earth.